 Improving Quality of Life

-The palliative care programs at Torrance Memorial seeks to improve quality
+The Palliative Care program at Torrance Memorial seeks to improve quality

 of life and decrease suffering for patients with serious, chronic or life-threatening illness.